CiscoSE/ucs-ansible-Examples/standalone/cimc-firmware-update-with-vcenter/README.md

 # Upgrading UCS Firmware for VCenter Based ESXi systems

 ## Overview
-This is a domonstration tool showing how to upgrade UCS Firmware using Ansible to put each host in maintenance mode, then trigger a firmware update.
+This is a demonstration tool showing how to upgrade UCS Firmware using Ansible to put each host in maintenance mode, then trigger a firmware update.
 If the system completes the firmware in the expected time period, the system is removed from maintenance mode.

 Key elements:
     - Only one host is completed at a time as written to avoid failures that impact systems that didn't experience errors.